-Red Sox Reinstate Chris Sale, Dustin Pedroia From 60-Day Injured List
+NESN

 Juan Centeno was outrighted from the major league roster and has become a free agent, per the press release.
 The catcher appeared in seven games for Boston and batted .133.

 The Red Sox’s 40-man roster now is at 34, which includes J.D.
-Martinez after he reportedly chose not to opt out of his contract and remain in Boston for the 2020 season.
+Martinez after he reportedly chose not to opt-out of his contract and remain in Boston for the 2020 season.

 Thumbnail photo via Brian Fluharty/USA TODAY Sports Images